Warszawa Wileńska railway station: Connections

+World War I

 The burned out station building in 1915.

 The destroyed platform side of the station in 1915.

+Soon after the start of World War I, the Petersburg Station was renamed the Petrograd Station (Dworzec Petrogradski) as a consequence of the city of Saint Petersburg being renamed Petrograd.

+In August 1915, the station building was blown up by withdrawing Russian troops during the Great Retreat, and burned down in the ensuing fire.

 Interwar period

 The building of the Polish State Railways, completed in 1928 at the site of the old Petersburg Station.

 After the end of hostilities, the old station was not rebuilt.
 Instead, the ruins were demolished and the track system was removed.
 The site occupied by the former Petersburg Station was used for the construction of the new office building headquarters of the Polish State Railways, built between 1927 and 1928 to a somewhat controversial design by the architect Marian Lalewicz.
 Today the building is the headquarters of the PKP Polskie Linie Kolejowe, the Polish railway infrastructure manager, at Ulica Targowa 74.

+The interwar station building seen from Ulica Targowa in 1932.

 Instead, the railway station operations were moved across the street to a location approximately 400 meters south of the original location of the station.
 The architect Wacław Szuszkiewicz was commissioned to design a new temporary station building.
 Within three months in 1920, this provisional single-story, half-timbered building with a sheet metal roof, was erected.
 Unlike the old station building, it was not situated parallel, but perpendicular to the tracks and extended along the Ulica Targowa.

 The damaged station during World War II, c.
 1939.

 After the end of World War I and the Polish-Soviet War, the section between Warsaw and Vilnius of the Warsaw–Saint Petersburg Railway were converted to standard gauge like all broad-gauge railways in interwar Poland.
 Passenger traffic between Warsaw and then-Soviet Leningrad practically ceased.
 As the connection to Vilnius now had priority, the name of the station was changed to the Vilnius Station (Dworzec Wileński).
 From 1923 onwards, it was called Warszawa Wileńska, the name that is currently used.

 During World War II, the provisional station building was damaged during the fighting in 1939 and burned down in the final stages of the war.
 The remains were dismantled.